hitenlulla/React-Course/README.md

 }
 ```

+> Note: props can also be used to send functions to the Child Component.
+(Later comes in handy while using state management).

 ## Adding Vanilla JS logic
 Sometimes data needs to be processed before displaying in the component.
 For that we can use vanilla JS to write the logic.